Sahilnainani/Mint_Token/README.md

 ## Usage

 The front-end interface allows you to enter the token name, symbol, and number of decimals for your custom ERC20 token.
-Once these details have been entered, you can mint tokens to your own wallet by clicking the "Mint Tokens" button.
+Once these details have been entered, this allows you to mint your own token by clicking the "Mint Tokens" button.
 ```